You’ve found a house that fits your budget and wish list, and now it’s time to make an offer.

 No matter how well-maintained a house may appear, there could be hidden issues that aren’t so obvious.
 A professional home inspection conducted by a qualified inspector will help reveal any potential problems, such as structural issues, electrical or plumbing defects, roofing problems, and more.

-Identifying these issues beforehand gives you the opportunity to address them with the seller or reconsider your purchase decision.
+Identifying these issues beforehand allows you to address them with the seller or reconsider your purchase decision.

 2. Negotiation Power